google/libphonenumber/FAQ.md

 If we by chance have actually listed your real number and would like it removed, please report this through Google's new [Issue Tracker](http://issuetracker.google.com/issues/new?component=192347).
 Only our internal team will have access to your identity (whereas GitHub usernames are public).

+### Why can the smallest digits of parsed numbers that are very long be incorrect when parsing in Javascript?

+Eg: National number of 900184080594493**87**, ```region: JP``` is parsed as 900184080594493**90**.
+Reason: When the provided number is more than the max limit of JavaScript ```Number``` type - 2^53, JS starts rounding the value. libphonenumber cannot do anything better here.
+More details mentioned [in this issue](https://issuetracker.google.com/issues/198423548).